CharlesLim17/CharlesLim17/README.md

   📱 I am currently working on mobile development projects.

-  👨‍💻 I mainly use flutter and riverpod.
+  👨‍💻 I mainly use flutter and riverpod as my tech stack.

-  🖥️ I also do backend development using django rest and fastapi.
+  🖥️ I do backend development using django rest and fastapi.

 </div>